 McKee Homes, North Carolina’s #1 Choice for New Homes

 McKee Homes has highly skilled team members dedicated to creating the best home building and buying experience possible in Eastern North Carolina.
-Areas we are building in include: Fayetteville, Pinehurst, Raleigh and Wilmington NC.
-Some of our new home resources we can provide you include: New Home Financing, Specially Adapted Housing, Buyer Incentives and more.
+Areas we are building in include: Fayetteville, Pinehurst, Southern Pines and Aberdeen, Raleigh and Wilmington NC.
+Some of our new home resources we can provide you include: New Home Financing, Buyer Incentives and more.